-Ecological objective Important flow regime characteristics 13 WB2: Increase total waterbird abundance across all functional As in WB1 provide seasonal (spring-summer) flooding with gradual drawdown over summer into autumn to provide feeding habitat for waterbird species and maintain the condition of waterbird breeding and feeding habitats (WB5). groups Increasing waterbird abundance in the Namoi area will require increased breeding opportunities for both colonial and non-colonial waterbirds in the wetlands across the Murray-Darling Basin.
+Ecological objective Important flow regime characteristics there is gradual drawdown of habitats over late summer-autumn this can extend feeding habitat available for migratory and resident shorebird species (small waders).
+WB2: Increase total waterbird abundance across all functional groups As in WB1 provide seasonal (spring-summer) flooding with gradual drawdown over summer into autumn to provide feeding habitat for waterbird species and maintain the condition of waterbird breeding and feeding habitats (WB5).
+Increasing waterbird abundance in the Namoi area will require increased breeding opportunities for both colonial and non-colonial waterbirds in the wetlands across the Murray-Darling Basin.
 This can be enhanced through supporting or protecting overbank and wetland inundating flows (OB4) from September to March with inundation duration maintained into May for colonies that commence in March.
 Small and medium overbank and wetland inundating events (OB1, 2, AC1) will support survival of waterbirds, provide foraging habitat and may support small scale non-colonial waterbird breeding.
-Overbank flows (OB1, 2) : at the same time as neighbouring catchments to provide benefits to waterbird populations by providing habitat across a larger area of the Murray-Darling Basin.
+Overbank flows (OB1, 2): at the same time as neighbouring catchments to provide benefits to waterbird populations by providing habitat across a larger area of the Murray-Darling Basin.
 Follow-up overbank and wetland inundating flows (OB1, 2, AC1) in years following large breeding events in the other catchments may also promote the survival of juvenile birds and contribute to increased waterbird populations.
 Increasing total waterbird abundance will also rely on maintaining (and in some cases) improving the condition of key native vegetation types that provide breeding and foraging habitats (see WB5).
 In the Namoi these include river red gum, river cooba, common reed, lignum and cumbungi.
 Overbank and wetland inundating flows are critical to maintaining the extent and condition of these breeding habitats (see WB5 for more details).
 WB5: Maintain the extent and improve condition of waterbird habitats Lake Goran, which is an ephemeral lake south of Gunnedah provides important bird habitat for many bird species, especially when full.
 Water enters the lake through Red Bobs Creek, Coomoo Coomoo Creek and other run off.
-Overbank flows (OB1-4) : Waterbirds depend on a wide variety of breeding and foraging habitats, which are maintained through a range of overbank and wetland inundating flows (OB1-4).
+Overbank flows (OB1-4): Waterbirds depend on a wide variety of breeding and foraging habitats, which are maintained through a range of overbank and wetland inundating flows (OB1-4).
 Overbank flows (OB1, 2, 4): Important habitat include sites that provide nesting habitat consisting of river red gum, river cooba, belah, lignum and/or cumbungi.
 Overbank flows of sufficient duration (OB1, 2) are needed to maintain the extent and condition of these vegetation communities across the catchment.
 This increases the likelihood that sites are in event-ready condition when large overbank events (OB4) initiate large scale colonial waterbird breeding events occur across the wider Murray-Darling Basin.
 Overbank and wetland inundating flows (OB1-4) will also support a broader range of foraging habitats in the Namoi, including spike-rush sedgelands, marsh grasslands, lignum shrublands, open lagoons and lakes.
 The required duration and frequency of overbank flows to support these vegetation types are outlined under the native vegetation objectives.